Alexey-Tsarev/backupler/README.md

     └── var
 ~~~

-I use this script to backup 2 VDS hosts
+I use this script to back up VDS hosts
-and backup home server to remote Raspberry Pi 3 host with 4G USB stick and USB HDD with ZFS.
+and backup home server to a remote Raspberry Pi 4 host.

 ---